march1993/tcp-obfuscation/README.md

 # tcp-obfuscation

 This crazy project hides entire content in an IPv4 or IPv6 packet.
+Debian 10 Buster is supported.

 # usage
 Set up the peer ip address in rules.txt first.
 Then run the following commands.